 I've got a couple of bind off knitting tips to pass on to you today.
-I thought it would be a good idea to give you a few more knitting tips specifically concerning casting off stitches.
-Hopefully they'll help you finish knitting your project successfully.
+I thought it would be a good idea to give you a few more knitting tips specifically binding off stitches.
+These will help you finish knitting your project successfully.

-Many knitters, me included, tend to cast off knitting stitches way too tightly and when that happens you lose the stretch in your knitting.
+Many knitters, me included, tend to cast off knitting stitches way too tightly and when that happens you lose the stretchiness in your knitting.

 For the bind off row, try using a knitting needle that is 1 or 2 times larger than you used for the body of your knitting.
 This can really help keep those stitches looser and the finished edge will look more even and all the stitches will nice.